mgxd/ohbm2024/slides.md

 ---

-# fMRIPrep, then
+# fMRIPrep, circa 2016

-- fMRIPrep - a preprocessing pipeline for fMRI

-  - Accessible - containerized environment
-  - Robust - adaptive workflow based on available data
-  - Transparent - open source source code, produces reports for additional information
-    - figures for vital preprocessing steps
-    - metadata (scans overview, version / commands, errors)
+### Building a following with a philosophy

+--

+* **Easy-to-use**

+  * *Adheres to a common structure, containerized environment provides reproducibility*

 ???

+structure -> BIDS
+container -> BIDS-App
+container freezes dependency versioning.

+--

+* **Robust**

+  * *Dynamically adapt workflow based on available data, to handle diverse acquisition protocols and scanner manufacturers*

+???

-minimal requirements -> (BIDS) analysis-agnostic processing -> BIDS-derivatives, do not lock you into a particular postprocessing stream a slight tradeoff is implicitly taken - analysis may not be hypertuned for particular parameters, but a standard of processing steps is good for a field with lots of potential for variation.
+analysis-agnostic processing -> BIDS-derivatives, do not lock you into a particular postprocessing stream

-modern software-engineering standards
+--

+* **Transparent**

+  * *Visual reports outline performance across various steps*
+  * *Code openly available*

+???

+And from this came a package for preprocessing scanner data.
+This was all bundled within a single monolith application.

 ---